A few hours ago, I finished the book Imperium by Robert Harris.

 Imperium follows the rise of Cicero from “new man” to Consul of Rome.
 It is his slave, Tyro, who narrates the tale.
 This is a brilliant way to tell the story.
 We end up getting an up close, very personal, over-the-shoulder view of the life of the great orator.
 Now that I have finished the book, I feel I have not understood the man in the past.
 I felt as though I were looking at him through a distant, clouded window.
 While reading Imperium I felt as though I were in the room with him.

 If you are in Third Year Latin by Robert Henle, I definitely recommend the book.
 However, please show this review to your parents first.
 I would give the book a PG-13 rating.

 I have done the same thing to deepen my understanding of Julius Caesar.
 I felt I needed to know more about the man because each year I teach Second Year Latin by Robert Henle.
 Second Year Latin is essentially a reading of Caesar’s Gallic Wars.

 To deepen my understanding of Caesar, I started reading the “master of Rome” series by Colleen McCullough.
 But, wow.
 I simply cannot recommend these books without serious reservations.
 They are often vulgar, vile, and disgusting.
 I would give them an R rating and at times an X rating.

 It’s truly disappointing because Mrs. McCullough’s research and scholarship are impressive.
 That woman really knew quite a bit about ancient Rome.
 You could learn so much from her.
-However, she added so much filth, I wonder if it’s worth it.
+However, she added so much filth, I do not believe her books are worth it.

 I am still looking for a historical novel dealing with Julius Caesar that I can, in good faith, recommend to my students.
 If you know of anything, please let me know.